Bl4omArchie/chiffre-de-GS/README.md

 ['147026127204', '295849990']
 cipher = ['147321977194146730277214']
 ```

+So for now, for decrypting a message, you need to find the last two numbers wich gave the cipher (['147026127204', '295849990'])

 Note: This is only some test, nothing is done know !
 And also in the implementation of my cipher, the key isn't really important know, for the moment i work on the decryption so I didn't define precisely what the key is going to be.